catze-labs/aptoplay-core/docs/4_validateSessionTicket.md

 ## Glossaries

-`sessionTicket` : Kind of access code when user login/register to PlayFab title.
+`sessionTicket` : Kind of access token when user login/register to PlayFab title.

 ## Pre-Requirements